bemnlam/blog_posts/posts/the-perks-of-being-a-mac-or-freebsd-user.md

 title: "The Perks of Being a Mac (or FreeBSD) user"
 description: Your computer may know something you don't expected.
 date: 2020-06-28T12:28:38+08:00
+lastmod: 2020-06-28T22:30:38+08:00
 draft: false
 categories: ["Leisure"]
 tags: ["mac", "easter-egg"]
 thumbnail: https://images.unsplash.com/photo-1511075675422-c8e008f749d7?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1000&q=80
 ---

-> 🚨 Note: This is not a technical post.
-If you want to have some fun and practice your `ls` and `cat` skills, please go ahead and read the content below.
+> 🚨 Note: This is not a technical reading.
+If you want to have some fun and practice your `ls` and `cat` skills, this article may suit you.

 ## Table of Content